Manolis Papasterianos: Aris

-In 2011 summer, Papasterianos joined Aris Thessaloniki F.C., getting the number 5.
-He has made 9 league appearances in the first season making his debut with the club on 27 August 2011 in an away draw against PAS Giannena, but his performances weren't so good.
-Nevertheless, he succeeded to become an important member of the club and especially in the season 2012/13 was on the key players that helped Aris to avoid relegation.
-At the end of the season he didn't manage to reach an agreement with the new President of Aris and in the summer of 2013 he signed a 1-year contract with the Romanian club Concordia Chiajna.
+In 2011 summer, Papasterianos joined Aris, getting the number 5.
+He made 9 league appearances in the first season making his debut with the club on 27 August 2011 in an away draw against PAS Giannena, but his performances weren't so good.
+Nevertheless, he succeeded to become an important member of the club and especially in the season 2012–13 was on the key players that helped Aris to avoid relegation.
+At the end of the season he didn't manage to reach an agreement with the new president of Aris and in the summer of 2013 he signed a 1-year contract with the Romanian club Concordia Chiajna.

 CS Concordia Chiajna

 Papasterianos' adaptation to a new environment for the first time in his career was not easy.
 He debuted with the club on 30 September 2013 in a lost away game against Ceahlăul Piatra Neamţ.

 Xanthi

 After a year in Romania, Papasterianos returned to Greek Super League playing for Skoda Xanthi.
 After two years with the club, he solved his contract having 57 appearances (4 goals, 2 assists) in all competitions.